hyungkyulee/til/tdd/react-testing.md

 Problem is any component modification can affect to test rewriting and cause to a slow development and productivity.

 ### Install dependencies
+> this part is nomally and automatically installed together on projects created with ``` npx create-react-app my-app ```

 - Jest framework (env, cli, dom simulator, mock, functions, spying utilities, etc) and transpiler of JS files in tests
 ```zsh
 npm i -D jest babel-jest